siosonel/partjson/public/readme.txt

           another result tree branch.
-This is useful for flattening result leaves into one or more collections, to make it easier for an application to reference the ParJSON results.
+This is useful for flattening result leaves into one or more collections, to make it easier for an application to reference the Partjson results.

-NOTE:     Parjson reserves all terms that are prefixed by "@"
+NOTE:     Partjson reserves all terms that are prefixed by "@"

 -------